ITfoxtec/FoxIDs/docs/login.md

 # Login, Home Realm Discovery (HRD) and 2FA / MFA
 Foxids handle user login in the login authentication method user interface (UI).
-There can be configured a number of login authentication methods per track with different configurations and look and feel.
+There can be configured a number of login authentication methods per environment with different configurations and look and feel.

-A track contains one [user repository](users.md#user-repository) and all login authentication methods configured in a track authenticate users with the same user repository.
+A environment contains one [user repository](users.md#user-repository) and all login authentication methods configured in a environment authenticate users with the same user repository.

 When a user authenticates the user's session is connected to the particular login authentication method.
 Therefore, a user can authenticate in multiple configured login authentication methods and have multiple separate user sessions.
 A user session is only established in the login authentication method if the session lifetime is set to more than 0 seconds.